 There are 3 ways Pardon Applications of Canada expedites your U.S. Waiver application processing: effective management of the legal process, efficient processing of the application once the process specifications are met, and obtaining quick solutions if questions or obstacles arise.
 Pardon Applications of Canada is an industry leader in all three areas, which means your Waiver application is processed with the most efficiency and accuracy possible.
 In addition, Priority status is available for urgent applications.

-View more information on US Waiver Timelines or call 866-383-9744 to get started on your Waiver application today.
+View more information on US Waiver Timelines or Schedule a call to get started on your Waiver application today.

 How Long is My U.S Entry Waiver Valid For?